brandur/sorg/content/drafts/mongodb.md

 In practice, an HA data store helps you, but not as much as you'd think.
-I've seen as much or more downtime on a large Mongo system as I have on a Postgres system of similar scale; none of had anything to do with problems at the network layer.
+I've seen as much or more downtime on a large Mongo system as I have on a Postgres system of similar scale; none of it had anything to do with problems at the network layer.

 ## Summary (#summary)